AdamSpannbauer/rush/README.md

     * `this.gameOver` - whether or not the game is over because of victory, loss, or timing out.
 Set to `true` and the game will immediately end.
     * `this.gameWon` - whether or not the game has been won by the user.
 Set to `true` once the user has one, this attribute will be checked when the game over event has triggered.
 * User input
-  * User input can can be found in the `this.events` attribute of your game class in `src/game/<yourMiniGameName>/sketch.js`
+  * User input can be found in the `this.events` attribute of your game class in `src/game/<yourMiniGameName>/sketch.js`
   * Available events:
     * Boolean flags in `events`:
       * `this.events.mousePressed` - will be `true` if mouse was pressed this frame